-Benefits of matcha green tea.
-Matcha is the most valuable green tea for detoxifying, rejuvenating and healing the body.
-Composition of matcha tea
+Matcha green tea beneficial properties.
+Matcha is the most valuable green tea for detox, rejuvenation and healing of the body.
+Composition of Matcha tea

-If you are looking for something that can give energy and strength, lift your spirits and speed up your metabolism, perhaps matcha tea is exactly what you need.
-Unlike its other relatives from the green tea family, this one differs both in the method of cultivation, and in processing and methods of application.
+If you are looking for something that can give you energy and strength, lift your mood and speed up your metabolism, matcha tea may be just what you need.
+Unlike its other relatives from the green tea family, this one differs both in its cultivation method and in its processing and methods of application.

 In Japan, matcha, along with sencha, is one of the most popular drinks.
-Powdered leaves of this green tea are added to various drinks, dishes, desserts and cosmetics.
-The Japanese really appreciate this variety of tea and believe that it gives strength, improves immunity and helps to stay young and healthy longer.
+The powdered leaves of this green tea are added to various drinks, dishes, desserts and cosmetics.
+The Japanese really value this type of tea and believe that it gives strength, improves immunity and helps to stay young and healthy longer.

-This is the name of tencha leaves that have been grown in the shade.
-These are the same tea leaves from which Sencha and Gunpowder are made, only the last 2 varieties are grown in the sun.
+This is the name given to tencha leaves that have been grown in the shade.
+These are the same tea leaves from which both sencha and gunpowder are made, only the latter 2 varieties are grown in the sun.

-That is, at first all tea leaves are called tencha, and only then, depending on the method of cultivation and processing, they turn into different varieties of tea.
+That is, at first all tea leaves are called tencha, and only then, depending on the method of growing and processing, they turn into different types of tea.

 Matcha tea - features and differences

-Powdered matcha tea is considered to be especially beneficial for health, since when drinking this drink, a person absorbs the whole tea leaves, which means that he receives much more antioxidants and vitamins, which all varieties of green tea are rich in.
+Powdered matcha tea is considered especially beneficial for health, since when drinking this drink, a person absorbs the whole tea leaves, which means he receives much more antioxidants and vitamins, which are rich in all types of green tea.

 Today, matcha, or matcha as the name sounds in Japanese, is grown not only in Japan but also in China and other regions of East Asia.

-Almost immediately, as soon as green leaves appear on the tea bushes, they are covered with a fine net that blocks almost all sunlight.
+Almost as soon as green leaves appear on the tea bushes, they are covered with a fine net, which blocks almost all sunlight.
 This is done in order to slow down photosynthesis, which, according to manufacturers, increases its beneficial properties in tea.

 Collection

-Picking matcha tea leaves begins 88 days after the first day of spring.
-The first harvest produces the youngest leaves and is considered to be the highest quality tea.
-Matcha lovers can distinguish the tea obtained from the leaves of the first collection by color, smell and taste.
+The harvest of matcha tea leaves begins 88 days after the first day of spring.
+The first harvest produces the youngest leaves and is considered to produce the highest quality tea.
+Matcha lovers can distinguish the tea obtained from the leaves of the first harvest by color, smell and taste.

 Recycling

 Unlike other teas, matcha leaves are steamed after picking to prevent oxidation and preserve antioxidants.
-Then the stems are carefully removed, and the tea is dried in a well-ventilated room, after which the leaves are made into a fine powder.
+Then the stems are carefully removed and the tea is dried in a well-ventilated area, after which the leaves are made into a fine powder.

 Taste

 Matcha tea has a very rich, delicate taste with a slightly sweet aftertaste.
-If the purchased matcha has a bitter taste, this is a sign of poor quality or the water was too hot during brewing.
+If the purchased matcha has a bitter aftertaste, this is a sign of poor quality or the brewing water was too hot.

-Connoisseurs of matcha tea are sure that one cup of this tea provides as many benefits for the body as 10 cups of regular green tea.
-In addition, by absorbing not only a drink, but also tea leaves, the body receives vitamins, minerals and fiber, which they are rich in.
+Connoisseurs of matcha tea are confident that one cup of this tea provides as many benefits for the body as 10 cups of regular green tea.
+In addition, by absorbing not only the drink, but also the tea leaves, the body receives vitamins, minerals and fiber, which they are rich in.

-• Powdered matcha tea contains 137 times more antioxidants than regular green tea;
+• Matcha tea powder contains 137 times more antioxidants than regular green tea;

 • A cup of matcha has about the same amount of caffeine as a cup of coffee, but the difference is that this tea also contains l-theanine.
 Together, these substances not only give energy, but do not increase nervousness, as coffee does;